Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

     ![Review steps of IAC pipeline.](media/review-steps.png 'Review steps')

-## Exercise 3: Setup and Run the build Pipeline
+## Exercise 3: Setup and Run the Train Pipeline

-In this exercise, the build pipeline will be setup.
+In this exercise, the Train pipeline will be setup.
 A pipeline is attached to a repository that must contain a file with all the steps required to execute in the pipeline.
 In this tutorial, a YAML file is available that contains these steps.
 After setting up the pipeline, the pipeline can be executed.
 DevOps creates an agent that will perform the pipeline steps described in the build-pipeline.yml.
 The first step in the pipeline, is to install python.
 Then several packages are installed, needed to execute the python files.
 Once CLI and AML have been set-up, the agent kicks off the master pipeline.
 In the master pipeline, first the model is trained and then evaluated.
 In the evaluated step, the accuracy of the model is compared with the current deployed model.
 If the accuracy is better or there is no model yet deployed, the model that is trained in the training step will be deployed.
 If the accuracy is worse than the current deployed model, the model will not be deployed.
 Whether or not a model will be deployed, is saved in a eval_info.json file.
-This file, together with the model itself, are outputs of the build pipeline and used in the deployment pipeline.
+This file, together with the model itself, are outputs of the Train pipeline and used in the deployment pipeline.

 Duration: 25 minutes